Thinking of becoming a beauty writer? Here are some of the best tips on how you can break into the industry.

 Having a journalism degree means that you’ve learned a lot of the basics of how to write articles in a journalistic manner, but that doesn’t guarantee that you’re an excellent writer.
 If you’re able to show a potential employer that you can write well through your portfolio, this will mean a whole lot more than just a degree.

 A lot of people get into beauty writing from other industries, so having experience or a degree in another industry is definitely not a setback in this line of work.

 Some people may say they were born gifted writers and editors, but in reality, writing is about practice.
-Take a look back at some of the early work of your favourite journalists and authors and we’re sure that these pieces are nowhere near as good as their current work.
+Take a look back at some of the early work of your favorite journalists and authors, and we’re sure that these pieces are nowhere near as good as their current work.

 Write every day if you can, this doesn’t mean writing essays every day, even if you can write a short sentence in your journal, that’s better than nothing.
 Finding time to write every day will help to keep your creative juices flowing and will help you come up with new ideas, new ways of looking at things, and new ways to share your opinions through the written word.

 The more you write, you’ll notice your ‘voice’ starts to develop over time.
 Your written voice is just the tone in which you write, this could be formal, chatty, witty, dry, or optimistic–whatever your voice may be, lean into it.

 A lot of articles will want you to fit your voice to theirs, but while you’re still practicing it’s good to work on your own unique voice rather than copying other fellow writers.
 Not only will this help you out when you need to stand out and impress people in interviews, but it will also help you become a better writer.

 Finding your own voice can take time, so don’t worry if you don’t think you have a unique style straight away.
 Just keep on writing and practicing your craft, and before you know it you’ll know exactly what your writing voice is.